knpuniversity/phpunit/knpu/coding-features-refactoring.md

 Ha!
 It works!
 And you doubted me....

 Next!
-What if you want to test to make sure that a method throws an *exception* under certain conditions?
+What if you need to test that a method throws an *exception* under certain conditions?
 Like... if you try to put a T-Rex in the same enclosure as a nice, friendly Brontosaurus.
 Let's find out!